-Geography is taught half termly and the topics for each year group are on the overall Curriculum Map and detailed in Year Group information
+Geography is taught in two week blocks and the topics for each year group are on the overall Curriculum Map and detailed in Year Group information.

 Geography is a foundation subject within the National Curriculum.
 Cross curricular links are evident throughout the year groups and school planning.

 The children and staff at Prince of Wales have links all over the world.
 We can proudly call ourselves a ‘global school’.
 The teaching of geography will focus on understanding these diverse places to foster understanding and develop a sense of identity for our children.